SymfonyCasts/api-platform3/sfcasts/ep1/relations-iri.md

 I love that!
 And, of course, if we need more information about these, we can make a request to any of these URLs to get all the shiny details.

-And if you get *really* fancy and use something like Vulcaon, you could even "preload" those relations so that the server pushes the data directly to the client.
+And if you get *really* fancy and use something like Vulcain, you could even "preload" those relations so that the server pushes the data directly to the client.

 But as cool as this is, this *does* lead me to a question: what if needing the